ethpandaops/xatu-data/README.hugo.md

 >Note: **Public parquet files are available to everyone.** Access to EthPandaOps Clickhouse is restricted.
 If you need access please reach out to us at ethpandaops at ethereum.org.

+Check out the visual representation of the [extraction process](https://github.com/ethpandaops/xatu-data/blob/master/assets/extraction.png?raw=true).

 ### Schema

-For a detailed description of the data schema, please refer to the [Schema Documentation](./SCHEMA.md).
+For a detailed description of the data schema, please refer to the [Schema Documentation](https://ethpandaops.io/data/xatu/schema).

 ## Working with the data

 Public data is available in the form of Apache Parquet files.
 You can use any tool that supports the Apache Parquet format to query the data.
 If you have access to EthPandaOps Clickhouse you can query the data directly.

 If you have access to EthPandaOps Clickhouse you can query the data directly.
-Skip ahead to [Using EthPandaOps Clickhouse](#using-ethpandaops-clickhouse).
+Skip ahead to [**Using EthPandaOps Clickhouse**](#using-ethpandaops-clickhouse).

 - [Setup clickhouse](#setup-clickhouse)
   - [Running your own Clickhouse](#running-your-own-clickhouse)